top of page

 The SBAT Program runs throughout the entire school year and requires annual

 re-enrollment.
-Children who have poor asthma control (e.g. frequent in school symptoms or frequent Emergency Department use) are referred to the SBAT Program by a school nurse or a primary care physician, asthma specialist, or another healthcare provider.
+Children who have poor asthma control (e.g. frequent in school symptoms or frequent Emergency Department use) are referred to the SBAT Program by a school nurse or a primary care physician, asthma specialist, another healthcare provider, or caregiver.

 2.